 An incorrect burner control unit prevents the burner from switching off when the set boiler water temperature has been reached and can cause damage to the burner.
-The burner is only locked out when the high limit safety cut-out is triggered.
+The burner is locked out if the high limit safety cut-out responds.